qrzn23/min/wip/confessions/content.md

 Thomas Hardy was a tall, dignified, venerable figure, with a patriarchal beard and manner equally courteous and authoritative.
 I had not known he was a clergyman — as his costume assured me.
 After a little conversation, I began to surmise dimly that there was something wrong, and might have said something tactless if he had not volunteered an account of his literary career and been quite unaware of the existence of the Mayor of Casterbridge.
 He was the “great” Thomas Hardy, the only and original bird, the chaplain to the forces at Hong Kong and author of How to be happy though married.
 I don't know how I kept my face straight.

 As a matter of fact, he was perfectly human and even contributed a quite valuable item of information as to the psychology of publishers.
-He had aproached one of these ineffable imbeciles[2] with his book and been told that while the text was all that could be desired, it was quite impossible to publish a book with that title.
+He had aproached one of these ineffable imbeciles^[“Present Company Always Excepted”.
+(WE ARE NOT SO SURE).] with his book and been told that while the text was all that could be desired, it was quite impossible to publish a book with that title.
 The reverend gentleman had the good sense to reply,

 “You blasted jackass — God damn your soul to Hell! (or words to that effect).
 Do anything you like with the book, but leave the title alone!”
 He cowed them and they complied, with the result that the book sold by hundreds of thousands.

-Footnotes:

-[1] On the America Manu.
-There were many ladies on board: the wife of a railway magnate, the consul's daughter, ad so on.
-In reality, they were all whores destined for various brothels in Japan or Shanghai, where American ladies fetch absurd prices.

-[2] “Present Company Always Excepted”.
-(WE ARE NOT SO SURE).

-[« back to toc]

-unicursal hexagram

-The Mystical Adventure
-Chapter 27.
+### Chapter 27.

 I sailed for Ceylon, chiefly because I had said I would go, certainly not in the hope of assistance from Allan.
 Perhaps because I had found my feet, he was, as will appear, allowed to guide them, in what seemed at first sight a new Path.
 I had got to learn that all roads lead to Rome.
 It is proper, more, it is prudent, more yet, it is educative, for the aspirant to pursue all possible Ways to Wisdom.
 Thus he broadens the base of his Pyramid, thus he diminishes the probability of missing the method which happens to suit him best, thus he insures against the obsession that the goat-track of his own success in the One Highway for all men, and thus he discounts the disappointment of discovering that he is not the Utter, the Unique, when it becomes plain that Magick, mysticism, and the mathematics are triplets, and that the Himalayan Brotherhood is to be found in Brixton.

 I say little of Singapore; I say enough when I say that its curries, with their vast partitioned platter of curious condiments to lackey them, speak for themselves.
 They sting like serpents, stimulate like strychnine; they are subtle and sensual like Chinese courtesans, sublime and sacred, inscrutably inspiring and unintelligibly illumination, like Cambodian carvings.